lyihongl/shop-challenge/README.md

 | Private images                  | Only the owner of the image is able to view the image             |
 | User added tags                 | The user can supply custom tags to the image                      |
 | Machine Learning Generated Tags | When an image is uploaded                                         |

+The [mobile net](https://www.npmjs.com/package/@tensorflow-models/mobilenet) package was used on the backend to generate tags, only tags that had above 0.75 confidence we actually stored.

+## Testing

+Tbh for the life of me I couldn't get a mock isAuth working.
+I struggled with it for about 4 hours but I am busy with other things in life at the moment so testing just does not work on the project as of right now :(.